wowitsjack/deckyloader-envtest/README.md

 ## Usage

 - **Accessing the Plugin:**
-  Navigate to the debug URL (e.g., `/debug/:appid`) within your Decky interface to load the Decky EnvTest UI.
+  Navigate to a game and open the plugin from the Decky Plugins UI.

 - **Logging Game Data:**
   Click the **DEBUG: Log Game Data** button to log game information.
 The plugin captures and displays both raw and cleaned game details.